Indicative overview of weekly study themes:

 All course participants will be provided with an extensive course handbook, including handouts, code of ethics, assessment forms, learning outcome checklist, a reading list, and more.

-The course is offered online over 1 year, comprising a total of 120 hours over 40 weeks of learning in term time
+The course is offered over 1 year, comprising a total of 120 hours over 40 weeks of learning in term time.
+The course will be delivered in 3-hour instalments online on a recurring week day within normal working hours (UK timezone), and 2 weekend retreats will also be arranged which can be attended in person or online.

 Applicants must have previously completed training at Level 5 or higher (see National Qualifications Framework for more information and some international equivalents) so they can successfully engage with Level 7 learning requirements.